The Best Road Trip Getaways Outside of Portland Maine

 Day 1: Cruise along Route 1

 Whether you follow this itinerary word for word or scope out your own spots along the way, you’ll find opportunities to hike, bike, kayak, camp, and just get outside.
 So before you get too far from Portland, pull over in Freeport and stock up on essentials at an iconic Maine store.
 You may think it’s all bean boots, but L.L.
-Bean’s flagship store has just about everything you could need while in the state, whether it's a sweatshirt to shield you from the ocean breeze or camping materials for the more daring -- plus it's open 24/7.
-Perfect packers should stop by too, because you’ll find freshwater aquariums and taxidermied bears, deer, and other animals inside.
-Plus, a giant version of the store’s popular boots -- an admittedly strange roadside attraction -- sits outside, where may even see the bootmobile drive by.
+Bean’s flagship store has just about everything you could need while in the state, whether it's a sweatshirt to shield you from the ocean breeze or camping materials for the more daring.
+You can pre-order for curbside pickup.
+A giant version of the store’s popular boots -- an admittedly strange roadside attraction -- sits outside, where may even see the bootmobile drive by.

 Mainers will aggressively defend their rights to the whoopie pie -- a dessert featuring dense chocolate cake rounds with frosting sandwiched between them -- from Pennsylvanians who naively think the dessert is theirs.
 So pick up whoopie pies for everyone in tow at Wicked Whoopies before embarking on a 45-minute drive to Wiscasset.
-The village is small, and when driving down Route 1 it may seem like every store you drive by is an antique shop.
-And that’s not too far off because the town is home to more than 30 antique stores including Lilac Cottage Antiques and the Wiscasset Antiques Mall that you should take your time going through.
+This small village is home to more than 30 antique stores, including Lilac Cottage Antiques and the Wiscasset Antiques Mall that you should take your time going through.